StormSurgeLive/ugrid-visualization/qgis/README.md

 ## Requirements and expected background knowledge

 The tutorials should work on Windows, Mac, or Linux machines, but they have only been tested on Windows.
-The `getting-started.md` will guide you through the QGIS installation steps.
+The `getting-started.md` document provides a link to QGIS installation instructions.

 For the `fort63_fort74_qgis.md` tutorial, you'll need access to a Unix shell that can install the `nco` package.
 You'll also need `conda` to set up a Python environment.
 If you haven't used `conda` before, you can find installation instructions for Miniconda [here](https://docs.conda.io/en/latest/miniconda.html).